Vehicle registration plates of Ghana: Format

-The current Ghanaian number plate format has been in use since January 2009.
-Ghanaian vehicle license plates consist of a two-letter region code, followed by a four-digit numeric and a two-digit year code.
-The two-letter region code indicates the region in which the vehicle was registered; the four-digit numeric code is the unique item one can find on a Ghanaian number plate—the digits show the number of vehicles registered in the region in which the vehicle was registered.
-The year code also tells one the exact year in which the vehicle was registered.
-For instance, the 2567th vehicle registered in the Ashanti Region in the year 2012, will bear the number plate AS 2567–12.
+The Ghanaian number plate format has been in use since January 2009.
+Ghanaian vehicle license plates consist of a two-letter region code, followed by a four-digit numeric and two-digit year code.
+The two-letter region code indicates the region in which the vehicle was registered; the four-digit numeric code is unique.
+For instance, the 2567th vehicle registered in the Ashanti Region in the year 2012 is AS 2567–12.

-The four-digit numeric code is unique, to distinguish between vehicles registered in the same region and year.
+The four-digit numeric code is unique, to distinguish vehicles registered in the same region and year.
 The numbering starts from 1 and increases to 9999.
-For example, the first vehicle registered in the Central Region in the year 2009 will bear the number plate CR 1-09 and the last vehicle in that year will bear the number plate CR 9999–09.
+For example, the first vehicle registered in the Central Region in the year 2009 bears the number plate CR 1-09 and the last vehicle in that year might bear the number plate CR 9999–09.

 The two-letter region code is the combination of the first letter from the name of the region, and the letter 'R' which denotes region; however, four of the ten regions in Ghana: Ashanti, Brong-Ahafo, Upper East and Upper West do not have the letter 'R' as part of their region code.

 Below are the codes for the various regions in Ghana;